dm5tt/MeshtasticNode/README.md

 Voltages can be measured via power divider to GPIO0 (VBUS) or GPIO1 (LiPo)

+## But the power consumption of the ESP32 sucks!

+Yes and no.

+In this setup we don't plan to use BT or Wifi which are famous for their power consumption on this microcontroller.

+With the Meshtastic power saving features enabled it will mostly spend its time in light- or even deep-sleep.
+It automatically wakes up by a pin-triggered interrupt signal.

+Even with only a 1000mAh LiPo it will survive for days.
+Without (!) solar.

+I soon will make some power traces with the Nordic Power Analyzer kit.

 ## Do I have to modify the Software?

 No. Only some smaller changes regarding the pin mapping is required.